HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

  </userInfo>
 ```

-In this example the attacker is defining the entity “example”, assigning the value “Doe” to it and then reflecting it in the “lastName” element.
+Here the attacker is defining the entity “example”, assigning the value “Doe” to it and then reflecting it in the “lastName” element.
+Nothing leaves the server.

-**Example of external entity**:
+**External entity (dangerous):**

 ```XML
 <!--?xml version="1.0" ?-->